axelvaldez/radical-companies/_posts/5-rcompanies/rmedia/2022-04-02-rmedia-tools.markdown

   </div>

 <h1>rShelf</h1>
- <p>The PRADERA SHELF could bring new life to small booksellers and make their business more profitable.</p>
+ <p>The PRADERA Shelf could bring new life to small booksellers and make their business more profitable.</p>
   <div class='_center'>
    <table>
     <tr>
      <td>
       <h1>Features</h1>
-       <p>Retailers would have an area, called the SHELF, dedicated to PRADERA MEDIA content.</p>
+       <p>Retailers would have an area, called the Shelf, dedicated to PRADERA MEDIA content.</p>
-       <p>Later, retailers could include other publishers, but they would have to pay a fee to the store for the privilege (at that point the store would probably have to buy the SHELF).</p>
+       <p>Later, retailers could include other publishers, but they would have to pay a fee to the store for the privilege (at that point the store would probably have to buy the Shelf).</p>
-       <p>Mobile phones and pads will readily connect to the SHELF to,</p>
+       <p>Mobile phones and pads will readily connect to the Shelf to,</p>
         <ul>
          <li>Download/listen/watch content.</li>
          <li>Upload reviews and other content, such as text, audio, or video (see PRADERA MAKE).</li>